Nitish Kumar resigns as Bihar CM, likely to return to NDA

 Bihar Chief Minister and Janata Dal (United) leader Nitish Kumar on Sunday resigned from the top post and is likely to ally with the Bharatiya Janata Party to stake claim to form the government, reported ANI.

-This came hours after Kumar held a meeting with his party MLAs, reported The Indian Express.
+Governor Rajendra Arlekar accepted Kumar’s resignation and depupted him as the acting chief minister, hours after Kumar held a meeting with his party MLAs, reported The Indian Express.
 The Bharatiya Janata Dal has also called a meeting of all its MLAs and MPs.

 Kumar’s party was part of the ruling Mahagathbandhan alliance with the Lalu Prasad Yadav-led Rashtriya Janata Dal in the state and also a part of the INDIA alliance with 27 Opposition parties opposing the BJP at the central level.

+Kumar indicated he was “having difficulties” working with his party’s coalition partners and said his resignation was advised by senior party leaders.

+Congress chief Mallikarjun Kharge said he was not surprised at this turn of events, reported ANI.
+Kharge used the Hindi phrase “Aaya Ram, gaya Ram”, used to refer to frequent turncoating in politics, to describe Kumar’s action.
+“This information was already given to us by Lalu Prasad Yadav and Tejashwi Yadav,” he said.

-Earlier this month, the Janata Dal (United) had said it does not intend to make any compromise in seat-sharing negotiations with the Congress in Bihar ahead of the Lok Sabha polls this year.
+The decision comes a month after the Janata Dal (United) had said it does not intend to make any compromise in seat-sharing negotiations with the Congress in Bihar ahead of the Lok Sabha polls this year.

 Under Kumar, the Janata Dal (United) had earlier allied with the BJP on two occasions, only to break ties later.
 The chief minister first broke the alliance with the BJP in 2013 after it named Narendra Modi as its prime ministerial candidate for the 2014 Lok Sabha elections.